adaptris-labs/interlok-build-parent/README.md

 The suggested name was bookish-parakeet.

 This is a gradle file that can be applied to your gradle file to simplify things bootstrapping your Interlok project.
+Gradle 5.x+ is required.

 ## Usage